ThijsFeryn/EdgestashTwigBundle/readme.md

-# EdgestashTwig bundle
+# ThijsFerynEdgestashTwigBundle

-The *EdgestashTwig* bundle is a Symfony bundle that adds *Edgestash* support to Twig.
+The *ThijsFerynEdgestashTwigBundle* is a Symfony bundle that adds *Edgestash* support to Twig.

 [Edgestash](https://docs.varnish-software.com/varnish-cache-plus/vmods/edgestash/) is a [Varnish Enterprise](https://www.varnish-software.com/solutions/varnish-enterprise/) module that processes [Mustache templates](https://mustache.github.io/) on the edge.